 ISTE Standard for Students Age Band Articulations 1.1.
 Empowered Learner d.
-Students understand fundamental concepts of how technology works, demonstrate the ability to choose and use current technologies effectively, and are adept at thoughtfully exploring emerging technologies.
+Students understand the fundamental concepts of technology operations, demonstrate the ability to choose, use and troubleshoot current technologies and are able to transfer their knowledge to explore emerging technologies.
 4-7: With guidance from an educator, students explore a variety of technologies that will help them in their learning and begin to demonstrate an understanding of how knowledge can be transferred between tools.
 8-11: Students explore age-appropriate technologies and begin to transfer their learning to different tools or learning environments.
 1.2.
 Digital Citizen b.
 Students demonstrate empathetic, inclusive interactions online and use technology to responsibly contribute to their communities.
 4-7: With guidance from an educator, students understand how to be careful when using devices and how to be safe online, follow safety rules when using the internet and collaborate with others.
 8-11: Students practice and encourage others in safe, legal and ethical behavior when using technology and interacting online, with guidance from an educator.